rednafi/cronies/README.md

     ```
 * Set the environment variables.
 This will vary depending on which script you're trying
 to execute locally.
 See the instructions in the individual scripts.
-* Run a cron script:
+* Run a cron script locally:
     ```
     python -m scripts.<script_name>
     ```

+[1]: ./github/workflows/fork-purger.yml